The Reflecting Skin: Production

+Release

+In the United States, Miramax Films gave the film a limited theatrical release on 28 June 1991.

 Home media

-The Reflecting Skin was unavailable on home video for many years following its initial VHS release in the UK or USA.

-A widescreen DVD was released in Japan in 2005, but quickly went out of print, leaving only a poor-quality German Blu-ray and a fullframe American DVD release from Echo Bridge Entertainment as the only available releases for several years.
+The Reflecting Skin was unavailable on home video for many years following its initial VHS release in the United Kingdom and United States.
+A widescreen DVD was released in Japan in 2005, but quickly went out of print, leaving only a poor-quality German Blu-ray and a full frame American DVD release from Echo Bridge Entertainment as the only available releases for several years.

-In 2015, UK distributor Soda Pictures announced a release of the film in a limited Blu-ray Steelbook edition on 30 November 2015, featuring a new director-approved HD remaster, director's commentary, two new documentaries, Philip Ridley's early short films (Visiting Mr. Beak and The Universe of Dermot Finn), and a personally signed art card of his painting Fetal Blossom, which was one of the artworks that inspired the film.
-The distributor later released a standard edition Blu-ray and DVD of the film on 14 March 2016, containing all the features of the limited edition except for the signed art card or steelbook packaging.
+In 2015, British distributor Soda Pictures announced a release of the film in a limited Blu-ray SteelBook edition on 30 November 2015, featuring a new director-approved HD remaster, director's commentary, two new documentaries, Philip Ridley's early short films (Visiting Mr. Beak and The Universe of Dermot Finn), and a personally signed art card of his painting Fetal Blossom, which was one of the artworks that inspired the film.
+The distributor later released a standard edition Blu-ray and DVD of the film on 14 March 2016, containing all the features of the limited edition except for the signed art card or SteelBook packaging.

-In 2016, the Ridley's approved remaster of the film was released on BFI Player, where it was made available for online streaming.
+In 2016, Ridley's approved remaster of the film was released on BFI Player, where it was made available for online streaming.

-In 2019 Soda Pictures released the movie on Blu-ray and DVD in the US and Canada in a widescreen version.
+In 2019, Film Movement released the movie on Blu-ray and DVD in the United States and Canada.

 In 2020, The Criterion Channel added the film on the streaming service as part of the double feature "Against the Grain" with 1978's Days of Heaven.
 Both films were described as "Magic hour meets black magic" and as "two visually stunning slices of Americana set amid rippling wheat fields and bathed in sunset’s golden glow."

+Reception

+Box office

+The Reflecting Skin was given a limited North American theatrical release through Miramax, and was a box office bomb, grossing $17,042.